Warren Buffett says Berkshire has 'right person' as heir

 Buffett has run Berkshire since 1965, transforming it from a failing textile company into a conglomerate with a $363 billion market value and more than 80 operating businesses in such areas as insurance, railroads, energy, food and apparel.

-The Omaha, Nebraska-based company also has more than $117 billion of equity investments.
+The Omaha, Nebraska-based company also has more than $117 billion (75.82 billion pounds) of equity investments.

 ABEL, JAIN TOP CONTENDERS